-Moisture

-If the cutting action of your DirectFlo appears to be degraded but air is flowing freely from the nozzle, the problem is usually caused by moisture in the abrasive powder.
+Contamination of the abrasive powder due to moisture is one of the most common problems associated with micro-abrasive blasting.
+Moisture causes the powder to "clump up", preventing it from flowing freely from the tank.
+If the cutting action of your PowerFlo® unit appears to be degraded but air is flowing freely from the nozzle, the problem is usually caused by moisture in the abrasive powder.

-How to Check for Moisture in the Powder
+5.4.1 How to Check for Moisture in the Powder

 With the Power OFF and the unit depressurized, carefully remove the tank cover so as not to disturb the contents.
 Is the powder "channeling"?
 In other words, are there obvious holes or cracks through an apparently solid mass or clumps of powder?
 If so, you have a moisture problem.
-See Chapter 4, "Moisture", on how to prevent moisture from contaminating your powder.